-Figure 7.1 Linkage between Chapter 7 and other chapters within this report s well as to WGII.
-Mitigation potential estimates in this chapter consider potential emission reductions and removals only within the AFOLU sector itself, and not the substitution effects from biomass and biobased products in sectors such as Energy, Transport, Industry, Buildings, nor biophysical effects of e.g. cooling of cities.
+Figure 7.1 | Linkage between Chapter 7 and other chapters within this report, as well as to IPCC AR6 WGII.
+Mitigation potential estimates in this chapter consider potential emission reductions and removals only within the AFOLU sector itself, and not the substitution effects from biomass and bio-based products in sectors such as Energy, Transport, Industry, Buildings, nor biophysical effects of, for example, cooling of cities.
 These are covered in their respective chapters.

-Figure 7.2 Summarised representation of interactions between land management, its products in terms of food and fibre, and land - atmospheric GHG fluxes.
+Figure 7.2 | Summarised representation of interactions between land management, its products in terms of food and fibre, and land-atmospheric GHG fluxes.
 For legibility reasons only a few of the processes and management measures are depicted.

-- 1 As highlighted in both AR5 and the SRCCL, there is a complex interplay between land management - and GHG fluxes as illustrated in Figure 7.2, with considerable variation in management regionally, as - 3 a result of geophysical, climatic, ecological, economic, technological, institutional and socio-cultural - 4 diversity.
-The capacity for land-based mitigation varies accordingly.
-The principal focus of this chapter - 5 is therefore, on evaluating regional land-based mitigation potential, identifying applicable AFOLU - 6 mitigation measures, estimating associated costs and exploring policy options that could enable - 7 implementation. - 8 Mitigation measures are broadly categorised as those relating to (1) forests and other ecosystems (2) - 9 agriculture (3) biomass production for products and bioenergy and (4) demand-side levers.
-Assessment - is made in the context that land-mitigation is expected to contribute roughly 25% of the 2030 mitigation - pledged in Nationally Determined Contributions (NDCs) under the Paris Agreement (Grassi et al. - 12 2017), yet very few countries have provided details on how this will be achieved.
-In light of AR5 and - the SRCCL findings, that indicate large land-based mitigation potential, considerable challenges to its - realisation, but also a clear nexus at which humankind finds itself, whereby current land management, - driven by population growth and consumption patterns, is undermining the very capacity of land, a - 16 finite resource, to support wider critical functions and services on which humankind depends. - 17 Mitigation within AFOLU is occasionally and wrongly perceived as an opportunity for in-action within - other sectors.
+Mitigation measures are broadly categorised as those relating to (i) forests and other ecosystems (ii) agriculture (iii) biomass production for products and bioenergy and (iv) demand-side levers.
+Assessment is made in the context that land-mitigation is expected to contribute roughly 25% of the 2030 mitigation pledged in Nationally Determined Contributions (NDCs) under the Paris Agreement (Grassi et al. 2017), yet very few countries have provided details on how this will be achieved.
+In light of AR5 and the SRCCL findings, that indicate large land-based mitigation potential, considerable challenges to its realisation, but also a clear nexus at which humankind finds itself, whereby current land management, driven by population growth and consumption patterns, is undermining the very capacity of land, a finite resource, to support wider critical functions and services on which humankind depends.
+Mitigation within AFOLU is occasionally and wrongly perceived as an opportunity for in-action within other sectors.
 AFOLU simply cannot compensate for mitigation shortfalls in other sectors.
-As the - outcomes of many critical challenges (UN Environment 2019), including biodiversity loss (Díaz et al. - 20 2019) and soil degradation (FAO and ITPS 2015), are inextricably linked with how we manage land, - the evaluation and assessment of AFOLU is crucial.
-This chapter aims to ddress three core topics; - 1.
-What is the latest estimated (economic) mitigation potential o AFOLU measures according to both sectoral studies and integrated assessment models and how much of this may be realistic within each global region? - 2.
-How do we realise the mitigation potential, while minimising trade-offs and risks and maximising co-benefits that can enhance food and fibre security, conserve biodiversity and address other land challenges? - 3.
-How effective have polic es been so far and what additional policies or incentives might enable realisation of mitigation potential and at what costs?
+As the outcomes of many critical challenges (UNEP 2019), including biodiversity loss (IPBES 2019a) and soil degradation (FAO and ITPS 2015), are inextricably linked with how we manage land, the evaluation and assessment of AFOLU is crucial.
+This chapter aims to address three core topics:

+- 1. What is the latest estimated (economic) mitigation potential of AFOLU measures according to both sectoral studies and integrated assessment models, and how much of this may be realistic within each global region? - 2.
+How do we realise the mitigation potential, while minimising trade-offs and risks and maximising co-benefits that can enhance food and fibre security, conserve biodiversity and address other land challenges?

+3. How effective have policies been so far and what additional policies or incentives might enable realisation of mitigation potential and at what costs?